Story-driven ocean exploration boardgame with AR, sketching, and pop-ups to excite and engage future STEAM enthusiasts.

 A Perfect Storm: Fusing game development, animation and product design to make Tiny Town

-I combined my animation and games industry experience with the traditional digital app creation approach.
-With both physical and digital components, I focused on their interplay while developing the journey map, user flow, and sitemap, uncovering unique design opportunities and challenges to separate the experience from already existing STEM based educational experiences available in the market.
+Drawing from my animation and games industry experience, I blended traditional app design with physical and digital components.
+By focusing on their interplay, I developed a journey map, user flow, and sitemap, uncovering unique design opportunities and challenges to distinguish the experience from existing STEM-based educational tools.

 Using a pop-up board to reduce set-up time and maximise learning fun